ThePooN/bancho.js/README.md

 Its development is only at the early stages at the moment - it doesn't do more than a standard IRC library would.
 However, feel free to have a look at the [issues](https://git.cartooncraft.fr/ThePooN/bancho.js/issues) to get an idea of what's coming!

+# Examples

+To get an idea on how easy it is - check the examples in the [examples](examples/) folder!

 # License

 It is licensed as GPL 3.0.
 The entire license text is available in the [LICENSE](/LICENSE) file, however I recommend you to take a look at this [short summary](https://choosealicense.com/licenses/gpl-3.0/) to get a better idea!